 Many of our therapy horses have been adopted.
 If you are interested in considering InStride as a home for your horse, please contact Cindy Eaton either by email or at 941-412-9333.
 InStride is NOT a horse rescue facility - our horses are very active partners with our riders, volunteers and staff!
 You may wish to download the Prospective Horse Form here to begin the process of possibly matching your horse with InStride's mission and vision.

 What makes a great therapy horse?

 It is both mentally and physically challenging for our equine friends to become therapy horses.
 A great therapy horse is sound at the walk, trot and canter, with three rhythmic and balanced gaits.
 The quality of the horse’s movement is what most benefits the participant.
 The horse should be obedient to both voice and leg signals, quiet and well-mannered on the ground and accepting of assistive devices and equipment.
-The horse must work easily in hand, and tolerate one or two people walking and trotting beside it.
+The horse must work easily in hand, and tolerate being led with one or two people walking on either or both sides.

 What is life like for an InStride Horse?